|Longhorn Beetles in Nottinghamshire|

 In the Sherwood Forest area, longhorn beetles are regularly encountered during the Summer months.
 Leptura quadrifasciata, Rutpela maculata and Clytus arietis are perhaps the most regularly recorded species.
 The real 'jewel in the crown' has to be Saperda scalaris.
 It is a rare species both locally and nationally and currently holds Nationally Scarce Grade A status, meaning it has only been recorded from 16-30 10km squares since 1980.
 Saperda scalaris is a visually stunning beetle, but many of our longhorns are attractively marked.

 The following list of scarce Cerambycidae have been recorded from the county, but Nottinghamshire has plenty of potential for adding new longhorns to the county species list.

-Acanthocinus aedilis Nb, Anaglyptus mysticus Nb, Aromia moschata Nb, Gracilia minuta pRDB2, Grammoptera variegata Na, Leptura scutellata Na, Poecilium alni Nb, Phytoecia cylindrica Nb, Prionus coriarius Na, Saperda carcharias Na, Saperda scalaris Na and Stenostola dubia Nb.
+Acanthocinus aedilis Nb, Anaglyptus mysticus Nb, Aromia moschata Nb, Gracilia minuta pRDB2, Grammoptera abdominalis Na, Paracorymbia fulva RDB3, Poecilium alni Nb, Phytoecia cylindrica Nb, Prionus coriarius Na, Saperda carcharias Na, Saperda scalaris Na, Stenostola dubia Nb and Stictoplura scutellata Na.